 Jerome B. Eisenberg Sells 5,000 Shares of ORBCOMM Inc (ORBC) Stock

 ORBCOMM Inc (NASDAQ:ORBC) Director Jerome B. Eisenberg sold 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 28th.
-The stock was sold at an average price of $9.41, for a total transaction of $47,050.00.
-Following the sale, the director now owns 964,998 shares of the company’s stock, valued at $9,080,631.18.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The shares were sold at an average price of $9.41, for a total transaction of $47,050.00.
+Following the completion of the sale, the director now owns 964,998 shares in the company, valued at $9,080,631.18.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.

-ORBCOMM (NASDAQ:ORBC) last released its quarterly earnings results on Thursday, March 1st.
-The technology company reported ($0.10) earnings per share for the quarter, meeting analysts’ consensus estimates of ($0.10).
+ORBCOMM (NASDAQ:ORBC) last posted its quarterly earnings results on Thursday, March 1st.
+The technology company reported ($0.10) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.10).
+The business had revenue of $75.98 million during the quarter, compared to the consensus estimate of $71.68 million.
 ORBCOMM had a negative net margin of 24.11% and a negative return on equity of 10.07%.
-The company had revenue of $75.98 million during the quarter, compared to the consensus estimate of $71.68 million.
-During the same period in the previous year, the business earned ($0.05) earnings per share.
-The firm’s quarterly revenue was up 62.4% on a year-over-year basis. sell-side analysts expect that ORBCOMM Inc will post -0.19 earnings per share for the current fiscal year.
+ORBCOMM’s revenue was up 62.4% compared to the same quarter last year.
+During the same quarter last year, the firm posted ($0.05) EPS. analysts anticipate that ORBCOMM Inc will post -0.19 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-SG Americas Securities LLC acquired a new position in ORBCOMM during the third quarter valued at approximately $107,000.
-Eagle Asset Management Inc. raised its position in ORBCOMM by 5.2% during the third quarter.
-Eagle Asset Management Inc. now owns 671,090 shares of the technology company’s stock valued at $7,267,000 after purchasing an additional 32,916 shares in the last quarter.
-JPMorgan Chase & Co. acquired a new position in ORBCOMM during the third quarter valued at approximately $306,000.
-Citadel Advisors LLC raised its position in ORBCOMM by 201.4% during the third quarter.
-Citadel Advisors LLC now owns 109,570 shares of the technology company’s stock valued at $1,147,000 after purchasing an additional 73,220 shares in the last quarter.
-Finally, Wells Fargo & Company MN raised its position in ORBCOMM by 22.9% during the third quarter.
-Wells Fargo & Company MN now owns 263,850 shares of the technology company’s stock valued at $2,763,000 after purchasing an additional 49,112 shares in the last quarter.
-Institutional investors own 75.29% of the company’s stock.
+ORBC has been the subject of a number of research reports.
+BidaskClub lowered shares of ORBCOMM from a “sell” rating to a “strong sell” rating in a report on Thursday, December 14th.
+Zacks Investment Research lowered shares of ORBCOMM from a “buy” rating to a “hold” rating in a report on Friday, January 5th.
+Northland Securities set a $15.00 price objective on shares of ORBCOMM and gave the company a “buy” rating in a report on Tuesday, January 16th.
+Canaccord Genuity lowered their price target on shares of ORBCOMM from $16.00 to $15.00 and set a “buy” rating for the company in a report on Friday, March 2nd.
+Finally, Roth Capital initiated coverage on shares of ORBCOMM in a report on Friday, February 2nd.
+They set a “buy” rating and a $14.00 price target for the company.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the stock.
+The company has a consensus rating of “Hold” and an average price target of $13.67.

-ORBC has been the subject of several research reports.
-Zacks Investment Research upgraded shares of ORBCOMM from a “hold” rating to a “buy” rating and set a $12.00 price objective for the company in a research report on Thursday, January 4th.
-BidaskClub downgraded shares of ORBCOMM from a “sell” rating to a “strong sell” rating in a research report on Thursday, December 14th.
-Northland Securities set a $15.00 price target on shares of ORBCOMM and gave the company a “buy” rating in a research report on Tuesday, January 16th.
-Chardan Capital reiterated a “buy” rating on shares of ORBCOMM in a research report on Sunday, March 4th.
-Finally, Canaccord Genuity dropped their price target on shares of ORBCOMM from $16.00 to $15.00 and set a “buy” rating for the company in a research report on Friday, March 2nd.
-Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and an average price target of $13.67.
+A number of institutional investors and hedge funds have recently bought and sold shares of ORBC.
+Allianz Asset Management GmbH boosted its holdings in ORBCOMM by 294.2% during the 4th quarter.
+Allianz Asset Management GmbH now owns 1,283,386 shares of the technology company’s stock worth $13,065,000 after acquiring an additional 957,783 shares during the last quarter.
+Kennedy Capital Management Inc. purchased a new position in ORBCOMM during the 4th quarter worth $7,739,000.
+Pembroke Management LTD purchased a new position in ORBCOMM during the 4th quarter worth $6,842,000.
+Thrivent Financial For Lutherans purchased a new position in ORBCOMM during the 4th quarter worth $4,803,000.
+Finally, Griffin Asset Management Inc. purchased a new position in ORBCOMM during the 3rd quarter worth $3,772,000.
+75.29% of the stock is currently owned by hedge funds and other institutional investors.

-WARNING: “Jerome B. Eisenberg Sells 5,000 Shares of ORBCOMM Inc (ORBC) Stock” was posted by Macon Daily and is owned by of Macon Daily.
-If you are accessing this article on another domain, it was illegally copied and republished in violation of international trademark & copyright law.
-The legal version of this article can be accessed at https://macondaily.com/2018/03/30/jerome-b-eisenberg-sells-5000-shares-of-orbcomm-inc-orbc-stock.html.
+WARNING: This piece was posted by Macon Daily and is the property of of Macon Daily.
+If you are viewing this piece on another site, it was copied illegally and republished in violation of U.S. & international copyright law.
+The correct version of this piece can be viewed at https://macondaily.com/2018/04/06/jerome-b-eisenberg-sells-5000-shares-of-orbcomm-inc-orbc-stock-updated.html.

 ORBCOMM Company Profile